Lara, Victoria: Industry

-On Lara's outskirts are industry parks and two prisons - the maximum security HM Prison Barwon, opened in January 1990, and the medium security Marngoneet Correctional Centre, opened 3 March 2006.
-The former Pirra Homestead, a home for girls age 13 to 18, part of the Victorian youth welfare system, closed during the 1980s.
+On Lara's outskirts are industry parks and three prisons - the maximum security HM Prison Barwon, opened in January 1990, the medium security Marngoneet Correctional Centre, opened in March 2006, and the maximum security Western Plains Correctional Centre, opened in 2025.
+The former Pirra Homestead served as a home for girls age 13 to 18, part of the Victorian youth welfare system, until the 1980s.

 Lara is home to St Laurence Park retirement village, which is set on 42 acre of parkland near the centre of the town.
 It includes 119 fully self-contained units, 17 apartments and a holiday unit.
 A more recent development on the eastern edge of Lara is Lakeside Lara, "a retirement or over 55's lifestyle community" with more than 200 cottages.

 Ford Australia operates a proving grounds for automotive testing and evaluation at the north end of the You Yangs.

 Transport

 Lara has regular V/Line passenger train services on the Geelong line to Melbourne and Geelong to cater for the many residents who commute to work each day via Lara railway station.
 Lara has become a popular place to live for those wishing to work in Melbourne and have ties to Geelong.
 After the extension of Myki ticketing to the Geelong line in 2013, Lara became a Myki Zone 2, 3 & 4 station.
 Following the introduction of 20-minute off-peak services in 2015, there has been an increase in passenger traffic by train between Geelong and Lara.

-Under contract to Public Transport Victoria, CDC Geelong operates bus services in the Lara area on routes 10, 11 and 12, running to and from Lara station.
+Under contract to Public Transport Victoria, CDC Geelong operates bus services in the Lara area on routes 10 and 12, running to and from Lara station.
 Taxis are also available.

-Avalon Airport is nearby but there is no regular public transport from Lara station to the airport terminal.
+Avalon Airport is nearby.
+On 15 March 2026, bus Route 18 was introduced between Lara Station and Avalon Airport.
+Bus route 11 was removed at this time.

 Amenities

-Lara has a post office, two banks, several hairdressers, a barber, a travel agency, a butcher, a greengrocer, a Woolworths supermarket (opened in 2016) and a Coles supermarket.
+Lara has a post office, a Bendigo Bank Community Bank branch, several hairdressers and barbers, a travel agency, a butcher, a greengrocer, a Woolworths (opened in 2016) and a Coles supermarket.
 The Coles supermarket opened in December 2014 as part of the town centre expansion on the site of Austin Park, as well as a re-alignment of Waverley Road to create a more spacious site for the supermarket and the re-configuration of the park.
 There are four real estate agencies and one newsagency.
 The Lara Library opened in 2011.

 There are several eat-in bakery/coffee/cake shops, three Thai restaurants, two Indian restaurants, three pizza shops, three fish-and-chip shops, McDonald's, Subway, three Chinese and noodle shops and other take-aways.
 There are two petrol stations, one of which is open for business 24 hours a day, seven days a week.

 Lodging and entertainment are provided by a pub/hotel, sports club, and a lawn bowls club.